wp-insider/simple-membership/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= TODO - 1.9.5 =
+- Added a check to show the content of a protected post/page if the admin is previewing the post or page.

 = 1.9.4 =
 - Added a new feature to send an email notification to a member when you edit a user's record.
 This will be helpful to notify members when you activate their account.